jerin-ignatious/anime-release-reminder/README.md

 ### Anime Release Reminder

-Created using React and Jikan Manga API
+A web application built using React that displays the anime episodes airing on the current day!

-Displays the anime episodes airing on the current day!
+---

-#### First Look
+#### Demo

 ![First Look of the web app](https://github.com/jerin-ignatious/anime-release-reminder/blob/main/Docs/images/ezgif.com-gif-maker.gif?raw=true)